n. An account mostly false, of events mostly unimportant, which

 only thing new in the world is the history you don't know."

-I've always loved history, but disliked history class.
+I've always loved history, but disliked grade school history class.
 Perhaps it's because I've never felt the reverence that some profess for ancient deeds of valor, nor held any ground hallow.
 Call it a cultural disconnect from American Shintoism, but I prefer my national ancestors with calloused hands, uncertain loyalties, misguided convictions and battered souls.
 Human beings.

-"Our Forefathers" always dominated history class when I was in school.
+"Our Forefathers" dominated history class when I was in school.
 Inculcated with a litany of their doctrines, addresses, compromises and declarations, we capitalized the group as if they were gods, or at least possessed of divine guidance.
 History class ignored those who, in the social-moral-legal-economic-political chaos that was early America, simply made the wrong choice; those who deserted the ramparts when the enemy charged, hanged the wrong man, backed the losing party, wandered into a blizzard, bought swampland, sold swampland, insulted the judge.
 Human beings.

 History class loved winners.
 History class ignored everyone else.

 History class ignored African Americans, Native Americans, Latinos, Asians, and women.
 Not because they lacked accomplishment, vision, spirit, morality or heart.
 They simply were not the winners.
 White Anglo tradition prevailed on this point, and held sway for generations.
 That was the situation when I was in high school.
-Fortunately, things are different in the schools now, and modern educators embrace these formerly ignored groups.
+Fortunately, things are different in the schools now, and modern educators include these formerly ignored groups.

 "Slavery In Pennsylvania," the original database of Pennsylvania slaveholders and slaves--the Internet ancestor of the Afrolumens Project--was born in 1992 as a personal collection of newspaper clippings, Xeroxed magazine and journal articles, and handwritten transcriptions of dusty county documents.
 It was my response to history class.
 It was gritty and unpleasant, full of unsavory characters making bad choices and exhibiting human behavior.
 It also had a cast of hitherto ignored characters described in archaic terms such as "wench," "yellow," "colored," "negress" and "molatress."
 It was all about human beings, and it was all new to me.